BoltR6/Projects/wordle/README.md

 It's also a solver that's really efficient, but to be honest, that was not the difficult part of the project.
 I really enjoyed making this, and I encourage any readers to attempt the same challenge :D

 Two files are excluded from this push, that being all.txt and noat.txt, as they are documents over 1gb each with data on what to and not to use in computations, as well as previous computations to further efficize new ones.
-If you'd like to have a copy of these files, feel free contact me at Bolt#0001 on discord.
+If you'd like to have a copy of these files, feel free contact me at Bolt#0001 on discord!